 Your LumiNUS account information will be emailed to you.

-Before you take the placement test, there is a short briefing on 5 July 2021 from 2.00 pm to 2.30 pm, followed by a Mock Exercise at 2.30 pm to 4.00 pm.
+Before you take the placement test, there is a short briefing on 6 July 2022 from 9.00 am, followed by a Mock Exercise at 9.30 am to 11.30 am.
 This is complusory for all candidates to familiarise themselves with the LumiNUS environment and e-exam proctoring protocols.

 To take the mock exercise and placement examination, you will need do the followings before the actual event: